openstack/nova/api-guide/source/general_info.rst

 Key Compute API Concepts
 =========================

-The OpenStack Compute API is defined as a ReSTful HTTP service.
+The OpenStack Compute API is defined as a RESTful HTTP service.
 The API takes advantage of all aspects of the HTTP protocol (methods, URIs, media types, response codes, etc.) and providers are free to use existing features of the protocol such as caching, persistent